 Bake for 8-15 minutes.
 The wide variation on time is due to varying sizes of chicken breasts.
 A small 4 oz breast will cook faster and be done in about 10 minutes, whereas the larger breasts like I’ve shown here will take 13-15 minutes to finish cooking.

+Let the chicken rest a few minutes before serving.
 While you can serve as is, I prefer to slice the breasts prior to serving.

 Leftovers for Meal Prep

 The chicken is too spicy for my daughter.
 I use the extra chicken breasts as meal prep for my lunches while she is at school.
 The Cajun seasoned chicken incredibly versatile.
 The chicken breasts are great on salads, for sandwiches, in quesadillas or as the protein in a rice bowl.